besthor/besthor/README.md

 <br/>

 <h1> Thank you for visiting my profile, and I look forward to connecting with you!</h1>
-<h2> If you would like to stay updated on my work and projects, please consider following me on GitHub by clicking on this link www.github.com/besthor </h2>

 ## Thank you for your support!
 <!---